electric-sql/pglite/packages/pglite-icu-full/README.md

 # pglite-icu-full

-A package containing all the resources from [libicu](https://github.com/unicode-org/icu) that can be used with PGlite to build localized applications.
+A package containing all the data resources from [libicu](https://github.com/unicode-org/icu) that can be used with PGlite to build localized applications.

 ## Installation